Update: October 28, 2019

 European Union leaders have agreed to grant a Brexit extension until Jan.
 31, 2020, with the option for the UK to leave earlier if a deal is ratified.

 Following the EU referendum on 23 June 2016, the UK voted to leave the EU.
 The official withdrawal process began when Article 50 was triggered on 29 March 2017, giving the UK until 29 March 2019 to negotiate an exit deal.
-The deadline for reaching an agreement before a “No Deal Exit” is triggered has now been extended to midnight, on October 31, 2019.
+The deadline for reaching an agreement has now been extended to January 31, 2020 with an option to leave earlier if the deal is ratified.
 In the event of a “No Deal Exit” or any other scenario that might affect the supply of critical materials and/or equipment to Technic customers, we have drafted this FAQ document to address some general questions our customers may have.

 There is still a lot of uncertainty across the chemicals industry with regard to Brexit, especially around the import and export of chemicals and the outcomes of any agreements on registrations, restrictions, and regulations.

 At this stage of discussion, very little has been confirmed or agreed to, however, the current state of negotiation has UK seeking an “association agreement” with the EU in order to provide a level of continuity and a healthy economic relationship.

 As negotiations progress and greater transparency is achieved, we will update this page with our response and actions from a strategic point of view.